Quickstart: Use Search explorer to run queries in the Azure portal

 Clean up resources

-When you're working in your own subscription, it's a good idea at the end of a project to decide whether you still need the resources you created.
+When you work in your own subscription, it's a good idea at the end of a project to identify whether you still need the resources you created.
 Resources left running can cost you money.
 You can delete resources individually or delete the resource group to delete the entire set of resources.

-You can find and manage resources in the portal, using the All resources or Resource groups link in the left-navigation pane.
+In the Azure portal, you can find and manage resources by selecting All resources or Resource groups from the left pane.

-To learn more about query structures and syntax, use a REST client to create query expressions that use more parts of the API.
-The Search POST REST API is especially helpful for learning and exploration.
+To learn more about query structures and syntax, use a REST client to create query expressions that use more parts of the REST API.
+Documents - Search Post (REST API) is especially helpful for learning and exploration.